Which country to choose for your first safari?

 Why not to go to Zambia for your first safari

 While Zambia’s tourism industry isn’t as developed as in other safari destinations, there are already a multitude of different kinds of accommodations – from very basic fly-camps to luxurious lodges.
 Yet, they all have something in common: They aren’t cheap!
+That is down to many reasons, two of them being how remote everything is and also the taxation of experiences.
 So you might want to skip Zambia if you have a very tight budget.
 Park fees and internal flights can also add up in Zambia, but the investment is well worth it – you’re supporting the sustainable development of the tourism industry in a country that is still rather untouched.
 And you will have much more privacy and intimacy than in more developed safari destinations!

-Check our 9 reasons why Zambia should be on your bucket list!
+Check our 9 reasons why Zambia should be on your bucket list and our expert tips for a safari in Zambia!

-Zambia’s National Parks alongside the Zambezi River offer unparalleled river safaris.
+Zambia’s Lower Zambezi National Park alongside the Zambezi River offers unparalleled river safaris.

 Botswana: Luxury safaris beyond comparison